 - traditional worship service on Sundays at 8:30am

 - contemporary worship service on Wednesdays at 6:30pm

 Additionally, all worship services will continue to be live-streamed, so those who aren’t worshipping in-person can still be a part of Mt Zion’s church life.

-If you wish to attend in-person worship, we were concerned about reaching our 25% capacity and needing to turn people away.
+When we started in-person worship, we were concerned about reaching our 25% capacity and needing to turn people away.
 However, we have found that the number of people who are interested is small, so we are no longer requiring advance reservation.
 However, those who come to Mt Zion for in-person worship will be expected to commit to new rules to help protect themselves and others, which will be posted on the entrances as a Covenant of Care, so please read it carefully.

 Attend from home

-If you continue to worship from home (either because it’s not your turn for in-person worship, or because you are not yet comfortable in crowds), refer to our Virtual Resources for up-to-date information on how to watch the live-stream.
+If you continue to worship from home (because you have health issues, because you’re out of town, because you are not yet comfortable in crowds, etc), refer to our Virtual Resources for up-to-date information on how to watch the live-stream.

 What to expect